Patrick Mahomes II Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Matchup vs. Dallas

-- In one matchup against the Cowboys, Mahomes had zero passing yards, 313.5 yards below his over/under for Sunday.
+- In one matchup against the Cowboys, Mahomes threw for zero passing yards, 313.5 yards less than his over/under for Sunday.

-- Mahomes did not throw a touchdown pass in that contest against the Cowboys.
+- Mahomes did not throw a touchdown pass in that matchup against the Cowboys.

-- The 270.1 passing yards the Cowboys give up per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Cowboys are conceding 270.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Cowboys defense is ranked 14th in the NFL.
+- The Cowboys' defense is 14th in the league, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- Mahomes put together a 406-yard performance against the Raiders last week, completing 70.0% of his passes and throwing for five touchdowns.
+- In last week's outing against the Raiders, Mahomes threw for 406 yards while completing 70.0% of his passes, while throwing five touchdowns.

-- Mahomes has put up 847 passing yards (282.3 ypg) on 84-of-135 with seven touchdowns against one interception over his last three games.
+- Mahomes has thrown for 847 yards (282.3 ypg) on 84-of-135 passing with seven touchdowns and one interception over his last three games.

 Mahomes' Kansas City Teammates